 In the lingo of outdoor education, the technique of sitting quietly in this way is called Seton Sitting.
 It was named for the naturalist Thomas Seton.
 It is nothing more than trying to sit very quietly in a natural area until the wildlife forgets you are there.
 Some people call it “still stalking.”
 Once, while Seton Sitting, a Northern Goshawk landed on a ledge about ten feet from me and graciously ignored me for about ten minutes.

-In his book Man’s Search for Meaning, Victor Frankl writes about experiences as a prisoner in the Nazi death camps.
+In his book Man’s Search for Meaning, Victor Frankl writes about his experiences as a prisoner in the Nazi death camps.
 Frankl recognized that he had lost control over his activities and his environment.
 He came to realize, however, that though he could not control the stimulus he was subjected to, he could decide within himself how he would let it affect him and how he would respond to it.
-Meditation is like this.
-In meditation, however, it is the very space between the stimulus and response, rather than the response itself that is the focus.
+Such control is freedom in its most immediate sense.

-In meditation, then, we learn to become less responsive to both external and internal stimuli.
-The external stimuli cannot be shut out; you need to let them move through.
-The internal stimuli – thoughts, emotions, desires — can be slowed, but not stopped.
+In meditation, we learn to become less responsive to both external and internal stimuli.
+But in no sense does this entail repressing such stimuli.
+Repression has no place in meditation.
+Rather then repress stimuli, you learn to ignore them.
 Like bubbles in a glass of soda, the meditator lets them rise, pass through, and dissipate.
-The practice of meditation deepens as we learn to withhold our attention from the stimuli that seeks to engage it.
+The practice of meditation deepens as we learn to withhold our attention from the stimuli that seek to engage it.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.